Nani8501/Speech_Emotion_Recognisation/README.md

-# Speech Emotion Recognition Model by Jagadeesh Kokkula
+# Speech Emotion Recognition Model

-This project, led by **Jagadeesh Kokkula**, represents a significant undertaking in the field of Speech Emotion Recognition (SER).
-The primary objective of this project, spanning from June 2023 to November 2023, was to design and develop a robust model capable of identifying emotions such as Angry, Disgusted, Fearful, Happy, Neutral, Sad, and Surprised from audio data.
+This project, led by Me, is a major college project aimed at developing a Speech Emotion Recognition (SER) model using audio data.
+The model is trained to recognize emotions such as Angry, Disgusted, Fearful, Happy, Neutral, Sad, and Surprised.
+The entire project was self-learned by Jagadeesh Kokkula, without assistance from others.

+## Overview

+The project spanned from June 2023 to November 2023 and served as a valuable learning experience in the field of machine learning and audio signal processing.
+This README.md provides an in-depth overview of the project, its structure, usage, and the underlying model architecture.

-## Background
+## Project Details

-As part of my college major project, I embarked on a self-learned journey to delve into the intricate domain of SER.
-The motivation behind this endeavor was to explore the fusion of machine learning, audio processing, and emotional intelligence, with the ultimate goal of contributing to advancements in human-computer interaction.

-## Dataset
+### Dataset

-The foundation of the project lies in a meticulously curated dataset sourced from [Kaggle](https://www.kaggle.com/code/vafaknm/speech-emotion-recognition-model/input).
-Noteworthy is the transformation of the dataset, where each emotion now resides in its dedicated folder, a modification introduced to enhance data organization and accessibility.
+The dataset used for training the model was obtained from [Kaggle](https://www.kaggle.com/code/vafaknm/speech-emotion-recognition-model/input).
+Jagadeesh Kokkula modified the original dataset to have separate folders for each emotion, making it more suitable for the SER model.

-### Emotions
+#### Emotions
 - Angry
 - Disgusted
 - Fearful